Miaoyuanyuan777/XChrom/source/Tutorials/index.rst

 Examples data
 -------------

-Some of the processed h5ad data will be uploaded to the https://doi.org/10.5281/zenodo.16959682 for direct use by the user, and other non-uploaded data can be downloaded through the links given in the tutorial.
+Some processed files have been uploaded to Zenodo (DOI: https://doi.org/10.5281/zenodo.16959682) for direct use.
+Others can be obtained via the download links provided in this tutorial.

 Major tutorials
 ---------------